fadnis-shaunak28/ECE-445-Notebooks/Notebooks/Varun/Notebook.md

 - This week I was able to interate the IR sensor and Bluetooth connection.
 Using a NRFI editor, I can see the packets coming into the bluetooth channel.
 Using UTF-8 decoding, I can see what information is sent in the packets.
 This will be applied to the front end app hopefully soon.
 - Additioanlly, Navin and I worked togeather to assemble capacitative touch on the ESP 32 dev kit.
 This was relatively quick and only required a few lines of code.
 - I didn't get much done on the PCB aside from helping Shaunak stencil a mosfet onto the board.
 - Lastly, Navin and I worked on assembling the power subsystem onto the bread oad.
 We were able to achieve power conversion from 12V power source to a 5V ouptut via a voltage converter.
+We also implemented a P-Type mosfet on the board to control when power should be released.

 Goal for the following week:
 - Wrap up front-end code with Navin and integrate temperature settings along with event listeners to change power